wakinyanzi/resilience-rare-hydrologic-events-management-innovation-summit-2025__15/documentation/group-notes.md

 - Let the data define the question -- null prior

 ## Draft refined questions:
-1) What are the most important responses in atmospheric, streamflow, land cover, and soil mosture metrics to differential management strategies in the headwaters of the Snake River, Wind River, and Green River
+1) What are the most important responses in atmospheric, streamflow, land cover, and soil mosture metrics to differential management strategies in the headwaters of the Snake River, Wind River, and Green River?
-2) How do wie expect these diffrential responses to affect water loss (PET), stream ecohydrology, land use patterns over time, soil mosture drought -> streamflow drought.
+2) How do we expect these diffrential responses to affect water loss (PET), stream ecohydrology, land use patterns over time, soil mosture drought -> streamflow drought.
 5) Are there ways to test these expectations from a resiliance, responce, community healing/empowerment framework?

-## Thoughts on methodological approach -- Gepeto (ChatGPT 5 - thinking) weighing in here
+## Thoughts on methodological approach

+Gepeto (ChatGPT 5 - thinking) weighing in here

 *Prompt: If I have a set of data in three different groups is there a random forest or another method to identify which variables are most important in identifying the differences?*